wallstersson/ukth-appinn-containerapps-orderapi/docs/challenge2.md

 Verified that the following resources are deployed to the Azure resource group
   - Container Apps Environment
   - 3 Container Apps
-    - StoreApp
+    - _storeapp_
-    - HttpApi
+    - _httpapi_
-    - QueueReader
+    - _queuereader_
 - Application Insights
 - Log Analytics
 - Container Registry

 Verified application functionality
-- Make a _HTTP GET_ call to StoreApp API (https://storeapp.[your container app environment domain]/store) to fetch existing orders
+- Make a _HTTP GET_ call to Store App API (https://storeapp.[your container app environment domain]/store) to fetch existing orders
 - Add an order by doing a _HTTP POST_ to HttpAPI (https://httpapi.[your container app environment domain]/data?message=[your message])
-- Do another call to StoreApp API to verify that order was added
+- Do another call to Store App API to verify that order was added
 - Potential issues detected and culprit located in the provided source code or templates.

 Redeploy application